The difference between Laser and microneedling

 If you’re afraid to go under the knife, don’t worry.
 These days, we have modern, pain-free, and affordable techniques that can help wind back the clock without suffering through plastic surgery trauma.
 Laser Treatments and Microneedling are treatments that can help you fight the aging process.
 Here, we’ll look at the difference between Laser and microneedling, their benefits, and their risks.

 ‘Laser’ is an acronym for ‘Light Amplified Stimulated Emission Radiation.
 Lasers are sources of concentrated beams of light directed at the skin to remove it layer by layer.
 These treatments are Laser Peel, Laser Vaporization, Laser Rejuvenation, Laser Resurfacing, or Lasabrasion.

 Ablative laser treatments

-remove some outer layers of the skin.
+Remove some outer layers of the skin.
 A local anesthetic may be required to maintain a level of comfort.
 Following the procedure, your skin may remain pink for several months.
-Once the treated area begins to heal, however, an immediate improvement will be visible.
+However, once the treated area begins to heal, an immediate improvement will be visible.
 The effects last for years.

 Non-ablative laser treatments